Palmengarten: The subantarctic house

 These facilities were inaugurated in 1992, bringing together plants from the cold regions of the southern half of the globe.
 The characteristics of the vegetation are forest, shrub, and swamp areas.
-The red sandstone dominates on the left, where the plants of the Patagonia, Archipelago Tierra del Fuego and the Falkland Islands are located, being delimited by a small swampy area.
+The red sandstone dominates on the left, where the plants of Patagonia, the Tierra del Fuego archipelago and the Falkland Islands are located, being delimited by a small swampy area.
 On the right side with a firm gray, are plants from New Zealand and neighboring islands.